PRODUCTION FIGURES

 It is difficult to evaluate Alf's claim in 1970 to have been making 280 frames per year, as the last known annual figures from the late 1960s are only half that, and the known frame numbers which carry on from 1968 are not high enough to give evidence of such sustained output, the introduction of the Hellenic model nothwithstanding (75 were built over the next decade).
 On the other hand, the Italia (or sometimes "Italianate") model proved to be popular, especially in the USA export market, and quite a number have survived.
 There were both British-(Denny)-built and Italian-built (imported) Italia models.

 One possible explanation for the difference between the above conservative estimate of 145, and Alf's claim of 280, is that Alf subcontracted an unknown number of frames to an Italian builder.
 They were finished and badged as Hetchins, but bore different serial numbers (not accounted for in the above conservative estimate).
 Perhaps Alf had both the local and the Italian production in mind.
-However, to date, only one Italo-Hetchins has been positively identified, and it is impossible, on the evidence available, to determine whether Alf was selling as many Italian produced frames as locally produced ones.
+However, to date, only two Italo-Hetchins have been positively identified, and it is impossible, on the evidence available, to determine whether Alf was selling as many Italian produced frames as locally produced ones.

 We therefore estimate that approximately 12,000 frames have been produced to date (not counting an unknown number of Italo-Hetchins).
-The Hetchins Register lists approximately 1,900, or roughly 16% survival rate.
+The Hetchins Register lists approximately 2,200, or roughly 16% survival rate.

 For an overview of the different periods of design development, click here (pdf file).